hollance/neural-engine/docs/supported-devices.md

 Devices older than 2016 (using A10 Fusion or earlier chipsets) obviously do not have a Neural Engine.

-The Apple Watch Series 8 (2022) and earlier do not have an ANE.
+The Apple Watch Series 8 (2022), Apple Watch SE (2nd gen) and earlier, as well as Apple Watch Ultra (2022) and earlier, do not have an ANE.

 Intel-based Macs do not have an ANE.